-Have you ever been driven by someone who loves to accelerate hard, then slam on the brakes?
+Have you ever been driven by someone who loves to accelerate and slam on the brakes?

 Of course, you have!
 Well, don’t be like them.

-People who drive like that are causing a whole load of trouble to their vehicles, not to mention other drivers.
-Rapid acceleration puts extra strain on the rear tires and heavy braking puts extra on the front.
+People who drive like that are causing much trouble to their vehicles, not to mention other drivers.
+Rapid acceleration puts extra strain on the rear tires, and heavy braking puts extra on the front.
 It also means you’re more likely to crash.

 Turn smoothly when cornering, keeping the weight balanced across all four tires.